Chart Color Schemes

 An assessment of population growth drivers in Northern Peninsula reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Northern Peninsula's population was approximately 2,928 as of November 2025.
-This figure represents an increase of 147 people since the 2021 Census, which reported a population of 2,781.
-The growth is inferred from ABS estimated resident population data of 2,928 in June 2024 and one additional validated address post-Census.
-This results in a density ratio of 2.8 persons per square kilometer.
-Northern Peninsula's growth rate of 5.3% since the 2021 Census exceeded both its SA4 region (4.5%) and SA3 area, indicating it as a growth leader.
-Natural growth contributed approximately 96.8% to overall population gains recently.
+Northern Peninsula's population is approximately 2,935 as of February 2026.
+This figure represents a rise of 154 individuals (5.5%) since the 2021 Census, which reported a population of 2,781 people.
+The increase is inferred from the estimated resident population of 2,928 in June 2024 and an additional one validated new address since the Census date.
+This results in a population density ratio of 2.8 persons per square kilometer.
+Northern Peninsula's growth rate of 5.5% since the 2021 census exceeds that of the SA4 region (4.3%) and the SA3 area, indicating it as a growth leader in the region.
+Natural growth contributed approximately 96.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections lack age category splits; thus proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data are applied.
-Based on projected demographic shifts, a population increase just below Australia's regional median is expected for Northern Peninsula by 2041.
-The latest annual ERP population numbers project an increase of 144 persons, reflecting a total gain of 4.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Considering projected demographic shifts, the area is expected to increase by approximately 144 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 4.7% over the 17 years.

 Frequently Asked Questions - Population